15% off your first blood test and FREE 6-month supply of Vitamin D3

 The liver is an organ that sits in the upper part of your stomach and is essential for your health.
 It plays a role in over 500 functions in your body.
 These include:

-• creating bile acids — helps you digest food
+• creating bile acids that help you digest food

 • breaking down and storing nutrients